Moving to Myrtle Beach: A Full Breakdown of the Pros, Cons, and Key Considerations

 If you want weekend trips to Charleston, Savannah, Wilmington, or Mount Pleasant, Myrtle Beach is a convenient starting point.
 Keep in mind that reaching the I-95 corridor can add time, but once you’re on it, long-distance travel becomes straightforward.

-The Cons of Living in Myrtle Beach: What to Plan For
+The Cons of Living in Myrtle Beach

 No place is perfect.
 The key to a smart relocation is balancing the pros and cons and planning for the things that are easy to miss on a brochure or photo tour.